Updated June 18, 2019

 • More diversified portfolio including real estate and natural resources

-• Risk parity (for accounts $100k+)
+• Risk parity (for accounts with over $100k)

-• Free savings account with higher APY
+• Free savings account with high APY

 Cons